- Advanced Directives

 - Notice of Privacy Practice

-You have the right to make your health care wishes known via documents such as a living will or a durable power of attorney (POA) for health care.
-These documents are generally known as an "Advance Directive" for health care.
-Such documents allow you to write down specific health care directives, especially regarding end of life treatments, and to name a substitute decision maker in the case that you loose the ability to make your own medical decisions.
+You have the right to make your healthcare wishes known via documents such as a living will or a durable power of attorney (POA) for healthcare.
+These documents are generally known as an "Advance Directive" for healthcare.
+Such documents allow you to write down specific healthcare directives, especially regarding end of life treatments, and to name a substitute decision maker in the case that you loose the ability to make your own medical decisions.
 The hospital protects your right to formulate advance directives and takes steps to protect and respect that right.
 Fill out advance directives so your loved ones know what your wishes are and that your wishes can be followed.

 In addition to AD documents, Illinois has a form called "POLST" which stands for Physician Orders for Life-Sustaining Treatment, which is a signed medical order that documents life-sustaining treatment wishes of seriously ill patients.